 Although a majority of Canadian adolescents are physically inactive, there are some who maintain a high level of involvement in sports and others who initiate such activities.
 A better understanding of when and why physical activity declines during adolescence is needed to guide the development of effective interventions to increase and then maintain physical activity levels of the population.
-This research program will 1) map the periods when youth initiate and drop out from specific physical activities; 2) identify factors motivating participation in specific physical activities at different periods during adolescence; and 3) identify factors contributing to interrupting or sustaining participation in specific physical activities.
+This study aims at 1) identifying factors motivating participation in specific physical activities at different periods during adolescence; and 2) identify factors contributing to interrupting or sustaining participation in specific physical activities.

-The objectives will be pursued using a prospective cohort study design.
-Participation in specific physical activities will be measured three times per year throughout adolescence.
-Motives for participating or not participating in different physical activities will be explored in interviews.
-Participants followed up with yearly interviews will be selected in the first year of study to represent participants in a variety of physical activities.
+The objectives are pursued using a prospective cohort study design.
+Participation in specific physical activities is measured three times per year throughout adolescence.
+Motives for participating or not participating in different physical activities will be explored in the questionnaire.
+In addition, a sub-sample of the cohort is followed up with yearly interviews.
+This sub-sample was selected to represent participants in a variety of physical activities.
 Analyses will be stratified according to various forms of activities (ie.: specific sport, or grouping of physical activities sharing similar attributes such as team sports, individual sports, or sports of comparable intensity).
-In addition, students who initially had low physical activity levels but became more physically active will be interviewed.